team-thunderfoot/anchor-to/README.md

 • `anchorTo:` This option specifies the attribute used to identify the target element to scroll to.
 It must be an id of the element.

+• `offsetTopAttribute:` This option specifies the attribute used to determine the offset distance for scrolling.
+If the attribute is present in the HTML element, its value will be used as the offsetTop.
+If the attribute is not present, the offsetTop value will be taken from the offsetTop variable of the JS class.

 • `offsetTop:` This option allows you to specify an additional vertical scroll offset in pixels.
-It adjusts the final scroll position.
+It adjusts the final scroll position, but its value will be taken into account only if the tf-data-distance attribute is not present in the HTML element.
+If the tf-data-distance attribute is present, the value of the offsetTop option will be ignored and the offset will be determined by the attribute's value.

 • `offsetTopURL:` This option defines the vertical scroll offset applied when scrolling to an anchor element specified in the URL.
 It is useful when you want to add an additional offset.